 Located just a 10-minute walk from Manchester Picadilly station and a stone's throw from Manchester's central shopping district, there was no need for taxis as navigating the city by foot was incredibly easy from the hotel's front steps.

-Despite the hotel's grandeur Victorian entrance and pristine marbled pillars, the atmosphere felt warm and welcoming, made even better by the homely lit Christmas tree and warm tonal furnishings.
+Despite the hotel's grandeur Victorian entrance and pristine marbled pillars, the atmosphere felt warm and welcoming, made even better by the sunlit room and warm tonal furnishings.
 Our room was illuminated by a stunning chandelier, while palatial floor-to-ceiling curtains hid the view of Manchester's bustling Oxford Street below us.

 Each of the 270 rooms at the Kimpton Clocktower comes complete with crisp white sheets, pops of plush green velvet and mustard yellow details, as well as a spacious white tiled bathroom and rainfall shower complete with Elemis essential toiletries.